rust-lang/rust/doc/rust.md

 The fields of a `struct` may be qualified by [visibility modifiers](#visibility-modifiers), to restrict access to implementation-private data in a structure.

-A `tuple struct` type is just like a structure type, except that the fields are anonymous.
+A _tuple struct_ type is just like a structure type, except that the fields are anonymous.

+A _unit-like struct_ type is like a structure type, except that it has no fields.
+The one value constructed by the associated [structure expression](#structure-expression) is the only value that inhabits such a type.

 ### Enumerated types